Qovery/qovery-client-ws-go/docs/CertificateStatusDto.md

 ### NewCertificateStatusDto

-`func NewCertificateStatusDto(dnsNames []string, failedIssuanceAttemptCount int64, state ServiceStateDto, ) *CertificateStatusDto`
+`func NewCertificateStatusDto(dnsNames []string, failedIssuanceAttemptCount int64, lastFailureIssuanceTime int64, notAfter int64, notBefore int64, renewalTime int64, state ServiceStateDto, ) *CertificateStatusDto`

 NewCertificateStatusDto instantiates a new CertificateStatusDto object This constructor will assign default values to properties that have it defined,